arvicodes/Video_Compare/README.md

 The two files that we are working with are index.html and inside the linkers folder the video.js file.

-Straightforwardly the index.html file contains all the HTML5 and CSS elements while the video.js file contains the functionality with JavaScript and JQuery.
+Straightforwardly the index.html file contains all the HTML5 and CSS elements while the video.js file contains the functionality with JavaScript and JQuery.cd